Boys' choir

-A boys' choir is a one made up of boys who have yet to begin (or are just in the early stages of) puberty and so retain their high-pitched childhood voice.
+A boys' choir is a choir made up of boys who have yet to begin (or are just in the early stages of) puberty and so retain their high-pitched childhood voice.
 Members are known as trebles ("boy sopranos") or meanes ("boy altos"), depending on their range.
 Boys' choirs of churches or cathedrals on both sides of the Atlantic may sing alongside and train with men, who provide the tenor and bass parts, in a tradition that dates back traceably to the 7th century, in the case of York Minster, and probably much further.

 Middle Ages and early development

 Boys' choirs in Western culture developed during the Middle Ages.
 Boys contributed the treble and meane lines in church music, women being barred from this role.
-The oldest existing boys' choirs, such as at York, at Regensburg (10th century), at Westminster Abbey and at the Vienna court, trace their roots back to this era.
+The oldest existing boys' choirs, such as at York, at Regensburg (10th century), at Montserrat, at Westminster Abbey, and at the Vienna court, trace their roots back to this era.

 About the Vienna Boys' Choir: in 1498 … Emperor Maximilian I moved his court and his court musicians from Innsbruck to Vienna.
 He gave specific instructions that there were to be six boys among his musicians.
 For want of a foundation charter, historians have settled on 1498 as the official foundation date of the Vienna Hofmusikkapelle and—in consequence—the Vienna Boys' Choir.
 Until 1918, the choir sang exclusively for the court, at mass, at private concerts and functions and on state occasions.